-This calculator can give out all of the edges, angles, the total area, as well as a diagram of how the triangle will look like based on three input parameters.
+This calculator displays the edges, angles, and total area of a triangle, as well as a diagram of the resulting triangle given at least three input parameters.

 Please provide 3 values including at least one side to the following 6 fields, and click the "Calculate" button.
 When radians are selected as the angle unit, it can take values such as pi/2, pi/4, etc.